kokkos/kokkos-core-wiki/API-Reference/Kokkos::resize.md

   resize(view,layout);
   ```

 Reallocates a view to have the new dimensions.
-Can grow or shrink, and will not preserve content.
+Can grow or shrink, and will preserve content of the common subextents.

 ## Synopsis